Hypervolemia: types, causes, symptoms and treatment. Hypervolemia. What you need to know about excess fluid in the body Pulmonary hypervolemia

 Reducing the load on the heart muscle.

-Control over the ambient temperature, ensuring a sufficient supply of oxygen to the tissues, which is aimed at eliminating hypoxia.
+Controlling the ambient temperature, ensuring sufficient oxygen supply to the tissues, which is aimed at eliminating hypoxia.

 Alternative medicine methods can also be used in the treatment of hypervolemia:

-Treatment with leeches, which helps to reduce the volume of circulating blood in the body, reduce its viscosity, and normalize the quality composition.
+Treatment with leeches, which helps to reduce the volume of circulating blood in the body, reduce its viscosity, and normalize the qualitative composition.

-Taking herbal diuretics.
-Bearberry, horsetail, viburnum, dill, fennel have such properties.
+Taking diuretics plant origin.
+Bearberry, horsetail, viburnum, dill, and fennel have such properties.

-A doctor should be involved in the treatment of hypervolemia.
-Self-therapy can lead to serious health problems and even pose a threat to life.
+Hypervolemia should be treated by a doctor.
+Self-therapy can lead to serious health problems and even be life-threatening.

-Signs of hypervolemia and treatment tactics largely depend on its type and the reasons that caused this condition.
+Signs of hypervolemia and therapeutic tactics largely depend on its type and the reasons that caused this condition.

-In the case of physiological and functional reasons that do not go beyond the adaptive abilities of our body, manifestations are short-term and without any special medical manipulations, the body will independently restore its normal state.
+In the case of physiological and functional reasons, which do not go beyond the adaptive abilities of our body, the manifestations are short-term and without any special medical manipulations The body will restore its normal state on its own.

-If the hypervolemia is caused by any chronic or acute disease, the therapeutic tactics are aimed primarily at the disease itself causing an increase in the amount of intravascular blood, as well as, if necessary, at the relief of the immediate symptoms of hypervolemia, which manifests itself in a varied and nonspecific manner:
+If hypervolemia is caused by any chronic or acute disease, treatment tactics are aimed primarily at the disease itself causing an increase in the amount of intravascular blood, and also, if necessary, at relieving the immediate symptoms of hypervolemia, which manifests itself in a variety of ways and nonspecifically:

 • Increased blood pressure;

-• An increase in the load on the heart can lead to manifestations of heart failure, angina pectoris;
+• An increase in the load on the heart can lead to manifestations of heart failure and angina pectoris;

 • unexplained weight gain;